nategoodman88/MovieDatabaseAPI/README.md

 # Movie Database API

-*Currently taken offline due to AWS costs.
-I am looking for alternative hosting
+*Currently taken offline due to AWS costs

 A Flask API application to interfact with a MySQL Database filled with the Blu Rays I own